My Book Isn’t Selling On Amazon – 10 Actions You Can Take

 Blog design is changing rapidly, so a new theme and layout can help make your blog more attractive to visitors.

-Keep it clean, lean, and easy on the eye, and avoid sidebars full of unnecessary clutter.
+Keep it clean, lean, easy on the eye, and avoid sidebars full of unnecessary clutter.

 If you only have a static website, it might be time to change to a blog.

-Websites do not attract repeat visitors because as nothing changes, there is no reason for visitors to return.
+Websites do not attract repeat visitors because there is no reason for visitors to return as nothing changes.

 A well-designed and regularly updated blog is by far the best means of attracting interest to your books and you as an author.

-It’s not about communicating or socializing – it’s about getting your book promotion message out, and often.
+It’s not about communicating or socializing – it’s about getting your book promotion message out.

-One important point to note, however, is that Twitter is not a great platform for selling books.
+One important point to note, however, is that you need a variety of pins to attract maximum attention.

-Pumping out ‘buy my book‘ links just does not work.
+Pumping out your book cover with ‘buy my book‘ links just does not work.

-Concentrate on using it to attract people to you, your blog, and your content.
+Concentrate on using it to attract people to you, your blog, and your books.

 7. Monetize Your Blog